gohugoio/hugo/content/getting-started/configuration.md

 : The directory to where Hugo will write the final static site (the HTML files etc.).

 pygmentsCodeFencesGuessSyntax (false)
-: Enables syntax guessing for code fences without specified language.
+: Enable syntax guessing for code fences without specified language.

 pygmentsStyle ("monokai")
-: Color-codes for highlighting derived from this style.
-See https://help.farbox.com/pygments.html
+: Color-theme or style for syntax highlighting.
+See [Pygments Color Themes](https://help.farbox.com/pygments.html).

 pygmentsUseClasses (false)
-: Enable to use external CSS for code highlighting.
+: Enable using external CSS for syntax highlighting.

 related
 : See [Related Content](/content-management/related/#configure-related-content).